cppit/jucipp/README.md

 * Syntax highlighting for more than 100 different file types
 * C++ warnings and errors on the fly
 * C++ Fix-its
-* Debug integration through lldb
+* Debug integration, both local and remote, through lldb
 * Automated CMake processing, including support for external libraries
 * Fast C++ autocompletion
 * Keyword and buffer autocompletion for other file types